 Another workaround that worked for most of the users were disabling hibernation from the computer.
 During hibernation, the computer goes into a semi-sleep state where some of the information is still preloaded into your computer.
 We can try disabling this feature.
 If it doesn’t do the trick you can always revert back the changes.

 - Right-click on the power icon present at the bottom right side of the screen and select “Power Options”.

 - Once in the Power Options, select “Change plan settings” in front of the power plan you are currently using on your computer.

 - Now select “Never” in “Put the computer to sleep” in both cases; on battery and plugged.
 Press “Save Changes” to update the power plan and back to the previous window.

 - Once in the main window of power options, make the following changes in both options; choose what closing the lid does and choose what the power buttons do.

 - Change all the settings to “Do nothing”.
 Press Apply to save changes and exit.
 You can also change the setting of “When I press the power button” to “Shut Down”.
-Just refrain from using the options of hibernate and sleep in any settings.
+Just refrain from using the options of hibernating and sleep in any setting.

 - Restart your computer and check if the problem got solved.